Complexity classification of counting graph homomorphisms modulo a prime number

-The complexity of the $\#\cH$-Coloring problem was characterized by Dyer and Greehill \cite{Dyer00:complexity}.
-It turns out that this problem can be solved in polynomial time if and only if every connected component of $\cH$ is either an isolated vertex, or a complete graph with all loops present, or a complete bipartite graph.
-Otherwise $\#\cH$-Coloring is \#P-complete.
-This theorem was generalized through a sequence of intermediate results \cite{Dyer07:counting,Creignou96:complexity,ref:BULATOV_TowardDichotomy,Bulatov05:partition} to a complexity classification of $\NCSP(\cH)$ for arbitrary finite relational structures $\cH$ by Bulatov \cite{Bulatov13:counting} and Dyer and Richerby \cite{Dyer13:effective}.
+The complexity of the $\#H$-Coloring problem was characterized by Dyer and Greenhill \cite{Dyer00:complexity}.
+It turns out that this problem can be solved in polynomial time if and only if every connected component of $H$ is either an isolated vertex, or a complete graph with all loops present, or a complete bipartite graph.
+Otherwise $\#H$-Coloring is \#P-complete.
+This theorem was generalized through a sequence of intermediate results \cite{Dyer07:counting,Creignou96:complexity,ref:BULATOV_TowardDichotomy,Bulatov05:partition} to a complete complexity classification of $\NCSP(\cH)$ for arbitrary finite relational structures $\cH$ by Bulatov \cite{Bulatov13:counting} and Dyer and Richerby \cite{Dyer13:effective}.

-\paragraph{Modular counting.} In this paper we study the problem of counting solutions to a CSP modulo a prime number.
-If a constraint language $\Gm$ or a relational structure $\cH$ is fixed, this problem is denoted $\NpCSP(\Gm)$ or $\NpCSP(\cH)$.
+\paragraph{Modular counting} In this paper we study the problem of counting solutions to a CSP modulo a prime number $p$.
+If a relational structure $\cH$ is fixed, this problem is denoted by $\NpCSP(\cH)$.
 More precisely, in $\NpCSP(\cH)$ the objective is, given a relational structure $\cG$, to find the number of homomorphisms from $\cG$ to $\cH$ modulo $p$.
+If the relational structure $\cH$ is a graph, this problem is also denoted by $\#_p\Hom(H)$.
+There are several complexity classes related to modular counting.
+The more established type of classes is $\mathsf{Mod}_k$P, the class of problems deciding whether the number of accepting paths of a polynomial time nondeterministic Turing machine is \emph{not} divisible by $k$, \cite{Cai89:power,Hertrampf90:relations}.
+In particular, if $k=2$ then $\mathsf{Mod}_k$P is the class $\oplus$P. However, problems of counting accepting paths naturally belong to classes of the form \modk, introduced in \cite{faben2008complexity} that contain problems of counting accepting paths modulo $k$.
+The standard notions of reduction are again parsimonious reduction (only now the equality of answers is understood modulo $k$) and Turing reduction.
+Faben in \cite{faben2008complexity} studied basic properties of such classes, in particular, he identified several \modk-complete problems.

-Problems of this form naturally belong to the class $\mathsf{Mod}_pP$ \cite{Cai89:power,Hertrampf90:relations}, in particular, to $\oplus$P if $p=2$.
-A priori the relationship of the complexity of such problems with that of regular counting problems is unclear, except modular counting cannot be harder than exact counting.
+A priori, the relationship of the complexity of such problems with that of regular counting problems is unclear, except modular counting cannot be harder than exact counting.